codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 Notice that in this pipeline there is no Helm repository involved.

 > We recommend this workflow only while you are learning Helm.
-However storing your Helm charts in a Helm repository is a better practice as described in the next section.
+Storing your Helm charts in a Helm repository is a better practice as described in the next section.

 ### Package/push and then deploy